JazzieIQ/whiteRazorProductions/README.md

-White razor prodyctions official website using html, css, and python.
+White razor productions official website using html, css, and python.